Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Statistical and geometric properties of GDEs

 \section{Statistical and geometric properties of GDEs}

-Conceptually, a key feature of GDEs is the ability to decouple observational noise from the structural properties of the underlying distribution.
-We formalize this through two complementary perspectives: first, as learning predictive sufficient statistics, and second, as embedding statistical manifolds.
+GDEs aim to learn representations that separate the structure of the data-generating distribution from finite-sample noise, and to synthesize new data consistent with that structure.
+We formalize this dual role through two complementary perspectives.
+First, as \emph{predictive sufficient statistics}, GDEs act like learned Rao–Blackwellizations that denoise sampling variability.
+Second, as \emph{statistical manifold embeddings}, they interpolate between distributions along smooth geometric paths.